Express Disaster Cleanup Phoenix › Frozen Pipe Water Damage

 Most Arizona homeowners insurance policies cover sudden and accidental water damage from frozen and burst pipes, including structural repairs to walls, ceilings, and flooring affected by water spread.
 However, Arizona insurers may contest claims if there is evidence the home was left unoccupied without heat or if the homeowner had no reasonable winterization precautions in place during a publicized freeze warning — a growing concern after high-profile freeze events like December 2022.
 Documenting damage thoroughly with photographs and a professional moisture assessment report before any cleanup or drying begins is essential for a successful claim in the Arizona market.

-Our Guarantee: We back every restoration job in Phoenix with a workmanship warranty.
-If post-drying moisture readings exceed your property's pre-loss baseline within the warranty window, we return and re-treat at no additional charge.
-The goal is not just dry-to-touch — it's dry-to-baseline, verified with calibrated meters before our equipment leaves your property.
+Our Guarantee: Every restoration job we run in Phoenix comes with a workmanship warranty.
+If post-drying moisture readings come back above your property's pre-loss baseline inside the warranty window, we come back and re-treat at no charge.
+We do not chase dry-to-touch.
+We chase dry-to-baseline, and we verify it with calibrated meters before the equipment leaves your property.

 Moisture-free dry standard verified by calibrated meter readings and thermal imaging documentation before job closeout — or we return and re-dry at no additional charge